cc795/cc795.github.io/_pages/about.md

 Hello, and welcome to my personal website!

 I am `Can Cui`, an Assistant Professor at the Institute of Deep Space Exploration, Nanjing University.
-My research focuses on `protoplanetary disks` and `planet formation`, combining `numerical simulations` and `analytical theory` to investigate the physical processes that govern the formation and evolution of planetary systems.
+My research focuses on `protoplanetary disks` and `planet formation`, combining `numerical simulations` and `analytical theory`.

 I received my bachelor's degree from Pennsylvania State University (2010–2014), my master's degree from the Institute of Astronomy, University of Cambridge (2014–2015), and my Ph.D. from the Shanghai Astronomical Observatory (2016–2020).
 I subsequently held postdoctoral positions at the Department of Applied Mathematics and Theoretical Physics (DAMTP), University of Cambridge (2020–2023) and the University of Toronto (2023–2024).

+Teaching:
+Fluid Dynamics: 2025 Spring, 2025 Fall
+Colloquium: 2026 Spring

+Students: